BashiirHagi/aws-iconik-transcoder/README.md

 ## Features

 - AWS VPC, public/private subnet and internet gateway have been provisioned for secure internet access
-- Multi-AZ deployment implemented in the VPC to ensure the high avaialbilty (HA) and prevent single point of failure
+- Multi-AZ deployment implemented in the VPC to ensure high avaialbilty (HA) and prevent single point of failure
 - S3 bucket provisioned for master content ingestion and bucket permissions configured
 - Linux Ubuntu EC2 instance provisioned in a auto-scaling group for scalability purposes
 - AMI image created for Iconik edge transcoder to improve reusability